-Most of the world’s capital markets now require IFRS, or some form thereof, for financial statements of public-interest entities.
-The remaining major capital markets without an IFRS mandate are (i) the US, with no current plans to change; (ii) Japan, where voluntary adoption is allowed, and while there is a Japanese government agenda item to expand use of IFRS in Japan, currently no mandatory transition date has been established; (iii) India, which announced in January 2015 its final roadmap requiring the use over the next several years of Indian accounting standards that are significantly converged with IFRS; and (iv) China, which intends to fully converge at some undefined future date.
+Many of the world’s capital markets now require IFRS, or some form thereof, for financial statements of public-interest entities.
+The remaining major capital markets without an IFRS mandate are (i) the US, with no current plans to change; (ii) Japan, where voluntary adoption is permitted but not required; and (iii) China, which intends to fully converge at some undefined future date.

 In 2012, the SEC issued its final report on its IFRS work plan intended to aid the SEC in evaluating the implications of incorporating IFRS into the US reporting system.
 The staff found little support for adopting IFRS as authoritative guidance in the US.
 However, the staff did find substantial support for exploring other methods of incorporating IFRS that demonstrate a US commitment to the objective of a single set of high-quality, global accounting standards.